Infectious Disorders

 ISSN: 2831-9125

 In an E1cB (Elimination Unimolecular conjugate Base) elimination reaction, 2 substituents are removed (“elimination”) from a single molecule (“unimolecular,” as the rate-determining step involves one molecular entity) via a carbanion intermediate (the “conjugate base” of the starting material).
 An E1cB elimination reaction occurs under basic conditions, where a particularly poor leaving group (such as -OH or -OR) and an acidic hydrogen are removed to form an additional bond.
-E1cB is a 2-step process.
+E1cB is a two-step process.
 First, a base abstracts the most acidic proton to generate a stabilized anion.
 The lone pair of electrons on the anion then moves to the neighboring atom, expelling the leaving group and usually forming a double bond.
 (Courtesy of Wikimedia Commons.
 The Creative Commons Attribution-ShareAlike 3.0 Unported License.)